Towards gauge unified, supersymmetric hidden strong dynamics: Introduction

 In low- or intermediate-scale supersymmetric models, people usually work within the perturbative regime (except for the QCD part) probably just for the cause of simplicity.
-In many UV-completed models, however, extra strongly coupled sectors are quite common~\footnote{For a recent discussion and its application in explaining the $750$-GeV diphoton excess, one may see Ref.~\cite{750GeV-GUT:H1512} and the renormalization group (RG) running with perturbative constraints~\cite{Hamada:2015skp}.
+In many UV-completed models, however, extra strongly coupled sectors are quite common.
 Ref.~\cite{strong-hidden-heterotic:KSTK} shows how such strongly-interacting hidden sectors can arise in heterotic string theories.
 For discussions about the strongly coupled sectors in the context of Type-II string theories, one may refer to Ref.~\cite{strong-hidden-typeII:CLS}, a follow-up phenomenological study of the intersecting D-brane models constructed in Refs.~\cite{storng-hidden-typeIIA-intersecting-branes:CSU0107-1,storng-hidden-typeIIA-intersecting-branes:CSU0107-2}.
-A pedagogical review about the intersecting D-branes, in particular how the strongly coupled sectors appear, can be found in Ref.~\cite{strong-hidden-D-branes-review:BCLS}.}.
+A pedagogical review about the intersecting D-branes, in particular how the strongly coupled sectors appear, can be found in Ref.~\cite{strong-hidden-D-branes-review:BCLS}.
 Non-perturbative effects are hard to calculate quantitatively.
 The study of the strongly coupled gauge theory and gauge/gravity duality has shed some light on non-perturbative calculations.
 The strongly coupled theory can be converted into a weakly coupled sector in the bulk, following the holographic principle.
 One example in SUSY breaking is that the visible sector may talk to the strongly coupled hidden sector through messenger fields which are charged under both gauge sectors, as studied in the scheme of holographic gauge mediation~\cite{holographic-gauge-mediation:MSS}.